Meringue Cookies

 Instructions

-• Let any excess chocolate drip off before placing on a baking sheet lined with wax paper.
+• Dip the meringues.
+Dip half of each meringue into the melted chocolate.
+Let the excess drip off, then place the cookies on a baking sheet lined with wax paper.

 Nutrition